-The Italian Tax Agency has recently issued guidelines on the special tax regime designed to encourage the movement of “human capital” to Italy.
+The Italian Government has recently modified the special tax regime designed to encourage the movement of “human capital” to Italy (lavoratori impatriati”).

 - The new regime increases the exempt portion to 70% – so only 30% of gross salary/net profit is liable to income tax.
 100% of salary continues to be liable to social security under normal rules

 - The regime applies for five consecutive accounting periods, until revoked or until the conditions for the relief cease to apply

 - The requirement to have a University decree/highly specialized job has been abolished

 - The requirement to perform services for an Italian company (or foreign company belonging to an Italian group) has been abolished.
 The geographical requirement is now that the work is performed mainly in Italy

 - Now to qualify you must have been tax resident outside Italy in the two tax periods preceding the year in which you transfer to Italy